 In a Collaborative Divorce, the clients and each lawyer sign a binding collaborative participation agreement.
-Under this agreement, the lawyers can’t participate in contested court proceedings on behalf of those clients.
+Under this agreement, the lawyers can’t participate in contested court proceedings on behalf of the clients.
 That means everyone focuses on resolving the matter.
 No one has an eye on the litigation door.
 This disqualification commitment makes Collaborative Divorce different from mediation or litigation.
-Collaborative practice uniquely allows couples to achieve creative, flexible, private settlement of family law matters without fighting in court.
+Collaborative practice uniquely lets couples achieve creative, flexible, private settlement of family law matters without fighting in court.
 Most couples who choose Collaborative Divorce reach agreement.
 They’re not drained emotionally and financially.
 At the end of the process, they still respect each other.
 Further, in Collaborative Divorce, they keep painful and sensitive details and financial records out of public court records.

 People who choose Collaborative Divorce want to decide how they’ll resolve their family matters.
 Many couples’ lives stay connected after they part.
-That’s especially so when they have minor children together.
-More specifically, people choose Collaborative Divorce when they want to:
+That’s especially true when they have minor children together.
+People choose Collaborative Divorce when they want to:

 The Florida Academy of Collaborative Professionals (FACP) statistics from surveyed Florida collaborative professionals showed: 92% of collaborative cases in FL completed with full agreement; 95% of collaborative cases in FL completed within 1 year; 84% of collaborative cases in FL completed in less than 9 months.
 Full disclosure and open communications assure that you cover all issues timely.
 Settling issues out of court means no waiting for time on a judge’s calendar for a trial.
 How fast your Collaborative Divorce goes depends on, among other things, your personality, your spouse’s personality, cooperation, the issues, availability of information, each person’s health, and the family’s functioning.